mixonic/rfcs/text/0000-module-unification-namespaces.md

   Once an addon has claimed a name in a prelude the app will not, in its own templates, be able to write `{{use}}` for that name without a re-assignment.

+If an addon wants to provide a global component/helper the following options are available:

+* The addon author can use a post-install generator to re-export their component into the app's package scope, making it act like any other component or helper in the app.
+This is effective but not very upgrade-friendly, as the app and not the addon decide what will be makde global.
+* The addon author can use a broccoli transform to add their re-export to the applications `src/` tree.
+This technique would be better, but is clumsy to implement and makes writing good tempalate tooling impossible.
+* The addon author can write a broccoli transform to alter hbs templates and add appropriate `{{use}}` statements.
+This suffers the same flaws as the previous suggestion.

 ### Implicit packages for services